 During the fall of 2016, a vast team of volunteers, directed by trailmaster Jim Langdon, created the first trail on Candy Mountain.
 Updates about that work are listed at the bottom of the page.
 The video shows the trail as it was worked on, shown overhead from a drone.

 The trail is officially open.
 You can find it on Google Maps by searching for Candy Mountain Preserve Trailhead or its address 71004 E 669 PR NE, Richland, WA 99352.View Map View on Google Maps

 Trail Work Updates

 Update May 2017: The contractor has finished construction of the parking lot and the trail is open.
-We’re planning an official opening ceremony June 2nd with details coming soon.
+We’re planning an official opening ceremony June 2nd.

 Update April 2017: Benton County has contracted out the construction of the parking lot and completion is expected around the beginning of the month of May.

 Update 11/27: The trail work team has continued making great progress.
 About 40% of the trail has been of the trail is complete with gravel.
 So far our team has used 5 truckloads of gravel with 4 more expected to arrive on Monday.
 The excavator team dug out the 1000 feet of rerouted trail and Sunday’s team cleaned up 800 feet of trail near the base of the mountain.

 Update 11/21: The trail work team continued making progress toward completing the new trail.
 Graveling began on Thursday and the team has spread two truckloads of gravel, completing 1500 feet of trail.
 The pace is slowing as each load has further to go.
 There’s 1600 more feet to go to reach the summit.
 The Chinook Bicycle Club also returned on Sunday to complete the improvements to the switchback corners.